-Signs and symptoms associated with diarrhea may include:
+Symptoms associated with diarrhea (loose, watery stools) may include:

 When to see a doctor